 4. Towards strategic private sector engagement: A summary of innovations and institutional change in donor agencies.
-January 2018.
+DCED, 2018.

 Documents how development organisations are changing policies and procedures, staff roles and team structures, as well as staff capacity and incentives to enable private sector engagement.
-This is a two-page summary based on a 34-page DCED report original report (which is entry number 7 on this list).
+This is a two-page summary based on the 34-page report original report; the one-page checklist is also frequently downloaded.

 Guidance, not a manual, covering strategy, diagnosis, vision, intervention, measurement and management when applying the M4P approach.
-Definitive work, written by the Springfield Centre.
+Definitive work.

 Covers the detailed Control Points and Compliance Criteria of the Standard – primarily intended for programmes that are using the Standard in their management processes.
 It also covers scoring and definitions.
 Introductory materials and guidance are better places to start, for those who are curious.

-9. Business Development Services for Small Enterprises: DCED Guiding Principles for Donor Intervention, 2001.
+7. Business Development Services for Small Enterprises: Guiding Principles for Donor Intervention, DCED, 2001.

-Apparently a timeless classic, setting out the early thinking that led to the approach of Making Markets Work for the Poor (M4P); it was based on case material gleaned through a series of five conferences, held over two years.
-Very controversial and influential when it first came out, this is now largely mainstream.
+Apparently a timeless classic, setting out the early thinking that led to the approach of Making Markets Work for the Poor (M4P); it was based on case material gleaned through a series of five conferences, organised by the Committee over two years.
+Controversial when it first came out.

-10. Synthesis Document: How to Integrate Gender and Women’s Economic Empowerment into Private Sector Development Programmes, May 2017.
+13. Synthesis Document: How to Integrate Gender and Women’s Economic Empowerment into Private Sector Development Programmes, DCED, 2017.

-12. Impact investing: measurement valued by investee businesses, July 2017.
+14. Impact investing: measurement valued by investee businesses, DCED, July 2017.